pawelpiatekProjects/juniorJS/README.md

 ***

-### Project description
+<h4>Project description</h4>

-This project is a react application.
+This project is a React application.
 This app uses styled components for styling.
 For managing state and async actions I used react hooks (useState, useEffect).
-For fetching data from Api I used axios.
+For fetching data from API I used [axios](https://github.com/axios/axios).

  Application's logic is divided into several files.
 App.js is a root file.
 Another components are nested in this component.
 When we open this app the companies list is presented.
  All data from ["https://recruitment.hal.skygate.io/companies"](https://recruitment.hal.skygate.io/companies) are fetched before component is mounted to DOM.
-After fetching data from `/companies` another axios get request from [https://recruitment.hal.skygate.io/incomes/]("https://recruitment.hal.skygate.io/incomes/") for each company is made.
+After fetching data from `/companies` another axios get request from [https://recruitment.hal.skygate.io/incomes/](https://recruitment.hal.skygate.io/incomes/) for each company is made.
    Data from `/incomes` are spread in companies array from `/companies`.

  We can search through the table by company name using input above the table.